Section of the De Bayonneville Map of Marienward

 Soon after arriving in New Netherland, Geertje and her children settled near Albany and bought land in Kinderhook, where some of her sons farmed and worked until the 1680's.
 In addition to farming, they were involved in woodworking, building and in local transportation, which included shipping on the Hudson.
 The family is recorded many times in the Albany records until the 1690's.

-Geertje married Steven Jansen Conick before 1673, although they were estranged sometime before the making of her will in 1684 which mentions her surviving children and her home opposite Castle Island.
+Geertje married Steven Jansen Conick before 1673, although they were estranged sometime before the making of her Geertje's Will which mentions her surviving children and her home opposite Castle Island.

 The three sons of Geertje, Gijsbert, Cornelis and Jan adopted the family name 'Van Der Hoeven' which their father had used back in the Netherlands.
 Gradually, this name changed into several phonetic variations, the most common of which are Vanderhoof and Vanderhoef.